MUbarak123-56/emotion-detection/README.md

 Data source: https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer

-> The data was downloaded from Kaggle, and it contains 35,685 emotion images in total and categorised them into 7 different categories (sad, neutral, happy, angry, disgusted, surprised, fearful).
+> The data was uploaded to Google Drive from Kaggle, and it contains 35,685 emotion images in total and categorised them into 7 different categories (sad, neutral, happy, angry, disgusted, surprised, fearful).
 All the emotion images are saved in png format and each of them has a shape of 48x48 pixels in grayscale.
 However, we realised that the data labels were not all sufficiently represented: all the other emotion categories have over 4,000 image data, while for the disgusted category had about 500 images available.
 This can potentially cause problems later in the project.
 Therefore, we decided to remove the disgusted category from the data, which means only six emotions (sad, neutral, happy, angry, surprised, fearful) will be used for classification.
 This is done to avoid a data imbalance problem.

 # Modeling
 ### Modeling Approach